To create a vibrant, active and diverse community in the Fylde Coast area through positive, sustainable arts and cultural activities.

-Aunty Social wants to give people opportunities to meet new friends through positive arty activities.
+Aunty Social wants to give people opportunities to develop their creativity, learn new skills and meet new friends through positive arty activities.

 Cue History Lesson

-Restarted back in 2011 as a group of friends who wanted something fun, affordable and social to do.
-So we raided our attics, scoured our wardrobes and went off to a car boot sale to raise £30 for our first workshop.
+We started out back in 2011 as a group of friends who wanted something fun, affordable and social to do.
+There were very few ways to meet new people that didn’t involve going to a pub or a bar.
+So we raided our attics, scoured our wardrobes and went off to a car boot sale to raise £30 for our very first workshop.

-We’ve received funding from the Arts Council, Blackpool Council, Richmond Fellowship, Leftcoast and the EU Youth Initiatives but this is not the majority of our income.
-We really believe in sustainability and work hard to make sure than projects can pay for themselves or each-other.
+Since then, we’ve done all manner of lovely activities and reaching thousands of local people.
+We’ve received funding from a variety of sources such as the Arts Council, Blackpool Council, BFI, Richmond Fellowship, Leftcoast, Street to Scale and EU Youth Initiatives but this is not the majority of our income.
+We really believe in sustainability and work hard to earn our own income through workshop delivery, research and creative retail sales; making sure that projects can pay for themselves or each-other.

-Fast forward 9 years and now we have a variety of projects on the go as well as online arts and culture magazine Blackpool Social Club and the Winter Gardens Film Festival.
+Fast forward to 2021 and we now have a variety of projects on the go as well as online arts and culture magazine Blackpool Social Club and the Winter Gardens Film Festival.
 We’re still completely volunteer-run and led; we are super proud of all our helpers who help us put on events and activities to a professional standard.